 As a visionary or an executive, you may get it in your head sometimes that you’re hiring people for yourself.
 However, you’re there as a leader for your people.
 Success depends on the growth of your leadership.
-Therefore, you have to be the leader that your people are proud to serve.

-- What the DNA of a great Executive Assistant is
+The DNA of a Great Executive Assistant